Hugues de Payens: Origin and early life

 The Latin text of William of Tyre's History of Deeds Done Beyond the Sea, dated c.
-1185, calls him Hugo de Paganis, without any geographical reference.
-William's history was translated into French in the early 13th century, by an anonymous author who added that Hugh was from "delez Troies," “near Troyes."
-The 12th-century author Walter Map also noted that Hugh was named "Payns, from a village of that name in Burgundy.”
+1185, simply calls him Hugo de Paganis, without any geographical reference, but in the early 13th century an anonymous French translator added that Hugh was from delez Troies (near Troyes).
+The 12th-century author Walter Map also reported that Hugh was named "Payns, from a village of that name in Burgundy."
 Hugh is therefore assumed to have come from the village of Payns, about 10km from Troyes, in Champagne (eastern France).

 Hugo de Pedano, Montiniaci dominus is mentioned as a witness to a donation by Count Hugh of Champagne in a document of 1085–90, indicating that the man was at least sixteen by this date—a legal adult and thus able to bear witness to legal documents—and so born no later than 1070.
 The same name appears on a number of other charters up to 1113 also relating to Count Hugh of Champagne, suggesting that Hugo de Pedano or Hugo dominus de Peanz was a member of the Count's court.
 By the year 1113, he was married to Elisabeth de Chappes, who bore him at least one child, Thibaud, later abbot of the Abbaye de la Colombe at Sens.
 The documents span Hugh's lifetime and the disposition of his property after his death.

 Bernard of Clairvaux, who favoured the Order and helped to compose its Latin Rule, also had the support of Hugh of Champagne.
 The Latin Rule of the Order was confirmed at the Council of Troyes.
 A Templar commandery was eventually built at Payns.
 This is considered to be additional circumstantial evidence that Hugh was from the area.

+Other claims

+[...] the Italian brother Ugo dei Pagani, from the city of Nocera, near Salerno.